 Information Architecture (IA) is the practice of organizing and labeling content in such a way that it guides behavior and increases usability.

-Information architecture actually goes very deep.
-It includes elements of metadata, SEO, archiving, user research and design, to name a few.
-The process of designing the information architecture of a site or app involves techniques like story-mapping and creating visual vocabulary charts.
-This is a communicative process where we try to understand the most important goals of the product or service, as well as the existing knowledge and assumptions of the end-user.
+Designing the information architecture of a site or app involves techniques like story-mapping and creating visual vocabulary charts.
+IA helps us to understand the most important goals of the product or service, as well as the existing knowledge and assumptions of the end-user.

-Does the interface of an application communicate its message?
+Good information architecture helps answer questions like: Does the interface of an application communicate its message?
 Can visitors find the information they want without help?
 Are visitors behaving as hoped and intended?
-Good information architecture makes all of these things possible.

-When we refer to information architecture, we do so most often in the context of User Experience (UX).
+We talk about information architecture in the larger context of User Experience Design.
 It is a critical step in the process of planning and creating beautiful, user-friendly software.